Quantum spin systems on infinite lattices: Functional analysis: a quick review

 \subsection{Completion}

 There is no reason why a metric space should be complete.
 In many constructions we will encounter in these notes this will be the case.
-Nevertheless, it is possible to embed a (non-complete) metric space into a space that \emph{is}.
+Nevertheless, it is possible to embed a (non-complete) metric space into a space that \emph{is} complete.
 A well-known example is the completion of the rational numbers $\mathbb{Q}$: this is precisely the set of real numbers $\mathbb{R}$.\footnote{This is essentially how the real numbers are usually \emph{defined}.
 Namely, they are limits of Cauchy sequences of rational numbers.} There is a certain ``minimal'' way to do this, in the sense that we \emph{only} add limits of Cauchy sequences, and nothing more.
 Essentially this means that the original metric space is \emph{dense} in the completion.
 Moreover, it makes sense to demand that the metric on the new space restricts to the metric on the original space (embedded in the completion).

 In this section we outline this construction with an example: the construction of a Hilbert space from a (not necessarily complete) inner product space $H$.
 This construction is primarily of theoretical interest.
-It shows that a completion always exists, but the description of the completion is not very convenient in concrete calculations.
+It shows that a completion always exists, but the description of the completion is not very convenient in concrete calculations, and in practice it is usually sufficient to know that a completion exists.

 So let $H$ be a vector space over the complex numbers, and let $\langle \cdot,\cdot\rangle_H$ be an inner product on $H$.
 We will define a Hilbert space $\mc{H}$ containing $H$, and show that it is complete.
 First, let $(\xi_n)_{n=1}^\infty$ and $(\psi_n)_{n=1}^\infty$ be two Cauchy sequences in $H$.
 We say that the sequences are \emph{equivalent}, and write $(\xi_n)_n \sim (\psi_n)_n$, if for each $\varepsilon > 0$ there is some $N > 0$ such that $\|\xi_n - \psi_n\| < \varepsilon$ for all $n > N$.
 Hence two Cauchy sequences are equivalent if they are arbitrarily close for sufficiently large $N$.